 Thy word is truth –

-The person who diligently studies the word of God does not need to be
+The person who diligently studies the Bible does not need to be

 proficient in the Scriptures, yet they believe a lot of strange ideas.
-Paul
+There is

 no difference between the person who rarely if ever reads his Bible and the

-person who has devoted his life to the Scriptures yet teaches amiss; they
+person who has devoted his life to the Scriptures yet has come to all the

-are both equally shameful.
-The only honor is believing the truth, and it is
+are both shameful.
+There is only honor in believing the truth, and the only

-the only way to accurately handle the word of God is to also be a disciple
+way to derive the truth from Scripture is to be a disciple

-of prayer, which is to be in touch with the Holy Spirit whom Jesus called
+of prayer.
+That is to be in touch with the Spirit of Truth, our Teacher.

 (108c) Thy kingdom come

-read the Bible.
-That should be the job of the priest, they say, so we
+read their Bibles.
+That should be the job of the priest to prevent

 misinterpretation.
-This is spiritual deception and it has bled into
+This is the height of spiritual deception, and it has bled into the

 (122a) Thy kingdom come